ansys/pyaedt/doc/source/API/Visualization.rst

 PyAEDT offers sophisticated tools for advanced farfield post-processing.
 There are two complementary classes: ``FfdSolutionDataExporter`` and ``FfdSolutionData``.

-- FfdSolutionDataExporter: This class enables efficient export and manipulation of farfield data.
+- FfdSolutionDataExporter: Enables efficient export and manipulation of farfield data.
 It allows users to convert simulation results into a standard metadata format for further analysis, or reporting.

-- FfdSolutionData: This class focuses on the direct access and processing of farfield solution data.
-The FfdSolutionData class supports a comprehensive set of postprocessing operations, from visualizing radiation patterns to computing key performance metrics.
+- FfdSolutionData: Focuses on the direct access and processing of farfield solution data.
+It supports a comprehensive set of postprocessing operations, from visualizing radiation patterns to computing key performance metrics.

 .. currentmodule:: pyaedt.generic.farfield_visualization